JorgeBS94/Practical_ML_project/Project.md

 ## The final value used for the model was mtry = 38.
 ```

-The model output shows that the accuracy of the best model is of 0.999.
+The model output shows that the accuracy of the best model is of 0.999 (equivalently, it has a out-of-sample error of 0.01%).
 However, we do not want to employ a model like this, as it has many predictors and will not probably generalise well.
 Hence, to reduce the number of variables we run the varImp test to obtain a ranking of predictors according to their relevance to explain the output variable.
 We show the 10 most important predictors in what follows: